 This 24-hour credential will better equip job seekers with essential skills needed in today’s workplace and in life.
 In addition to learning new skills, participants will learn how to apply these life skills in their everyday lives, have an opportunity to network with others, and earn a state-recognized credential.

 Contact: Marilyn Ramsey, Career Services Training Coordinator, 704-669-4272 or email@example.com

 The NCRC is used by employers when making hiring decisions to gauge the competency and fit of a job candidate.
 The NCRC is an industry-recognized, portable, research-based credential that certifies essential skills in Applied Math, Graphics Literacy and Workplace Documents.

 NCRC Skill-up Course

-Call 704-669-4033 for more information or to schedule your career certification test, or email Danielle Beam, Career Services Assessment Coordinator, at firstname.lastname@example.org.
+Call 704-669-4033 for more information or to schedule your career certification class or test, or email Danielle Beam, Career Services Assessment Coordinator, at firstname.lastname@example.org.

 We provide customized pre-employment testing and training services for local employers.
 Examples of pre-employment testing include:

 - Clearwater Employment Test